mne-tools/mne-bids/doc/index.rst

 We recommend the `Anaconda Python distribution <https://www.continuum.io/downloads>`_ and Python 3.

-Besides numpy, scipy and matplotlib (which are included in the standard Anaconda installation), you will need to install the most recent version of MNE using the `pip` command line tool:
+Besides numpy and scipy (which are included in the standard Anaconda installation), you will need to install the most recent version of MNE using the `pip` command line tool:

     $ pip install -U mne